Andrew-CfA/GetFoco/ARCHITECTURE.md

 Crucial Docker file holding instructions to containerize Get FoCo using Docker, subsequent files, entrypoint.sh and init.sh are utilized in tandem to create a pleasant Docker containerizing experience.

 ## Application
+Application holds steps 1 - 4 of the application as well as the index page, privacy policy, file upload page for parts of the application and future parts of the application that require more files (I.E. recreation portion of Get FoCo that requires extra steps) and pages that aren't directly tied to dashboard pages.

 ### 'mobileVers/application/backend.py'
 Here you'll find some useful backend logic / functions used in the main application, most of these functions are used to